futurehomeno/fimp-api/README.md

 `sdk_library`   | string       | SDK Library type (manufacturer internal)
 `protocol`      | string       | Protocol version (Z-Wave)

-### Application/adapter logging
+### Logging interfaces

 #### Service name

-Command can belong to any service
+Command can belong to any service of any application or adapter.

 #### Interfaces